lundbird/workstation-setup/README.md

 **MacOS provides a tool "Migration Assistant" to migrate your existing configuration from a backup or other mac to your new device.
 This is preferred to installing everything from sratch as described below.**
 # Necessary Tools

+Your first step on getting the new computer is to install the macos developer tools and homebrew.
+Then you can install most programs below from homebrew using `xargs brew install < brew.txt` where brew.txt contains the programs to install. `brew leaves` command can show you what you have already installed in brew.
+Some of the below GUI tools may need to be installed from cask.
 ### Karabiner Elements
 - keyboard customizer for macos
 - https://karabiner-elements.pqrs.org/